Making money online is remarkably simple (I didn’t say easy):

 If you want to maximally ACCELERATE your success, I highly recommend Jon’s highly decorated Blog Money Blueprint Course.
 Watch the videos, set your blog up, and rake in the cash!

 And it has a 60-day money back guarantee.
 If you’re not already making money by then, you can refund without issue.
+Plus, free access to my Brotherhood of POWER so we can help you setting this all up and get going!

 So literally nothing to lose here.
 Don’t sleep on opportunities like this!
 I still don’t know why he offers all his secret knowledge!